TomPace101/nanopore_diffusion/README.md

 The FEM analysis is conducted using `FEniCS` (https://fenicsproject.org/), using the python programming language (https://www.python.org/).

+Meshes for the FEM analysis are generated using `gmsh` (http://gmsh.info/).

 The FEM analysis and the generation of the problem description document have been automated using a python package known as `doit` (http://pydoit.org/).